-Trump has shredded norms.
+Perspective | Trump has shredded norms.
 Here’s an exhaustive – and still partial – list.

 The National Archives and Records Administration launches a probe of Commerce Secretary Wilbur Ross’s use of private email for official business.

-Administration officials say Trump plans to direct federal agencies not to renew their subscriptions to the New York Times and Washington Post.
+Administration officials say Trump plans to direct federal agencies not to renew their subscriptions to the New York Times and The Washington Post.

 Week 155Pelosi says Trump notified Russia before telling Congress about an operation that killed terrorist leader Abu Bakr al-Baghdadi.
 Alexander Vindman testifies that the White House transcript of the July 25 call between Trump and Zelensky omitted crucial words and phrases.